RevenueCat/purchases-flutter/example/README.md

 # Examples
+Our examples are located at `revenuecat_examples/`.

 ### MagicWeather

-This project showcases how best to use RevenueCat for subscriptions.
+This project is the best showcase for how to use `purchases-flutter` for a subscriptions app.

-### Legacy Example
+### Purchase Tester

-Contains another example app that showcases how to use RevenueCat, and is also used for integration tests.
+Contains another example app that showcases how to use `purchases_flutter`, and is also used for integration tests.